kmcd14/pands-project2021/README.md

 <h2><b><u>Conclusion</u></b></h2>
 I approached the analysis with the same intention of its original purpose - to be able to identify the different species of iris by the variants in characteristics (Petal length, petal width, sepal length and sepal width).
 From this analysis I have concluded that the petal is the most important variable when classifying the species of iris.
 It is easier to distinguish its dimensions between the species than that of the sepal.
 <br></br>

+Although, interestingly in my research, I came across a journal article which states that some botanists disagree about whether or not an iris actually has a sepal.
+It is amusing to think that such a famous and pivotal data set could potentially have contain such a large flaw.
+Both petals and sepals are leaves which have adapted.
+The debate lies in the fact that <i>“...the morphological distinction of perianthium and perigo-nium, or sepaloid and petaloid perigon is not clear”</i> (Kozak, M. & Łotocka, B., 2013).
+This is their molecular makeup.
+So while the iris data set is widely used in data science, statistics and machine learning it is nowhere near as important or impactful in the world of biotomy.
+<br></br>
 Overall, I learnt a lot by doing this project.
 I had no previous experince with analysing data or much programming experience and was apprehensive about how to go about it.
 It is such a vast area and there are so many paths you could go with it, it can be overwhelming.
-I believe I have met the objectives of this project, which was to investigate the iris data set, analyse the data , create a python script to do this and document my findings in this README.
+I believe I have met the objectives of this project, which was to investigate the iris data set, analyse the data , create a python script to do this and document investigation.
 I found using the data visualisation tools matplotlib and seaborn pivotal in helping me understand the data.
 It helped me see relationships between the data clearly.
 I can see why data visualisation is it’s own field and how important it is.
 I explored the styling libraries of these libraries to make visually pleasing plots, this is definitely an area I wish to explore more in the future.

 This README was also something that was new to me.
 Learning how to format and make it appealing was something that took a bit of time and again is something I would like to develop in future projects, as it’s often the first file that is seen when you click into the repository on github so its an important first impression.
+Time management was an important factor for me too.
+Currently, I am working fulltime and have a number of other projects so setting my own deadlines and working towards them was vital.
 <br></br>
 To conclude, while having met the objectives of this project there is a lot of room for improvement.
 I think this project was very much finding my feet and becoming comfortable with using python and how it can be used to explore data.
 My personal goal going forward is to build on the base that I have gained doing this project and get deeper into python's capabilities and core concepts of data analysis and science.
 This only scratches the surface of what can be achieved but acted as a strong building block for my knowledge and confidence in analysing data.